-Theatre SL & HL - 1.0 ARTS credit (NEW SYLLABUS FOR CLASS OF 2024)
+Theatre SL & HL - 1.0 ARTS credit

-The IB Diploma Programme theatre course is a multifaceted theatre-making course.
-It gives students the opportunity to make theatre as creators, designers, directors and performers.
+The IB Diploma Programme theater course is a multifaceted theater-making course.
+It gives students the opportunity to make theater as creators, designers, directors and performers.
 It emphasizes the importance of working both individually and as part of an ensemble.
 It offers the opportunity to engage actively in the creative process of inquiring, developing, presenting and evaluating.
 Students are encouraged to work as inquisitive and imaginative artists, transforming ideas into action and communicating these to an audience.
-Theatre students learn to apply research and theory to inform and contextualize their work as they experience the course through practical and physical engagement.
+Theater students learn to apply research and theory to inform and contextualize their work as they experience the course through practical and physical engagement.
 They understand that knowledge resides in the body and that research can be conducted physically through both action and practice.
-In this respect, the theatre course encourages students to appreciate that through the processes of researching, creating, preparing, presenting and critically reflecting on theatre-as participants and spectators-they gain a richer understanding of themselves, their community and the world.
-Through the study of theatre, students strengthen their awareness of their own personal and cultural perspectives, developing an appreciation of the diversity of theatre practices, their processes and their modes of presentation.
-This enables students to discover and engage with different forms of theatre across time, place and culture and promotes international-mindedness.
-Participation in the DP theatre course results in the development of both theatre and life skills; the building of confidence, imagination, creativity and a collaborative mindset.
+In this respect, the theater course encourages students to appreciate that through the processes of researching, creating, preparing, presenting and critically reflecting on theater-as participants and spectators-they gain a richer understanding of themselves, their community and the world.
+Through the study of theater, students strengthen their awareness of their own personal and cultural perspectives, developing an appreciation of the diversity of theater practices, their processes and their modes of presentation.
+This enables students to discover and engage with different forms of theater across time, place and culture and promotes international-mindedness.
+Participation in the DP theater course results in the development of both theater and life skills; the building of confidence, imagination, creativity and a collaborative mindset.